 Address: Hinter dem Lämmchen 2-4, 60311 Frankfurt am Main, Germany

-In the heart of Frankfurt is Main, “New Old Town” is the Struwwelpeter museum.
-Struwwelpeter is a classic children’s book written by Heinrich Hoffmann.
+In the heart of Frankfurt is Main, and “New Old Town” lays the Struwwelpeter museum.
+Struwwelpeter is a classic children’s book written by Dr. Heinrich Hoffmann.
 The Struwwelpeter museum brings the world of the book to life in a colorful, vivid manner.

 Regardless of age group, the museum offers an entertaining and informative experience.
-The exhibition at the museum also showcases the versatility of the doctor and writer Dr. Heinrich Hoffmann (1809-1894).
+The exhibitions at the museum also showcase the versatility of the doctor and writer Heinrich Hoffmann.
 His work is seen and displayed in sketches, letters, first editions, and portraits at the museum.

 His renowned picture book and its spread across the globe are shown in parodies, kitsch, art, and rare book exhibits.
 In addition to the permanent Struwwelpeter museum, there are exhibitions on children’s literature and cultural history.
-The museum shop has a huge array of books and souvenirs for sale.
+The museum shop has an array of books and souvenirs for sale.

 The Struwwelpeter museum offers a wide range of fun activities and games for young and old visitors.
 The exhibition design provides an interactive experience for children, complete with a play route and story islands.

-Older visitors (as well as kids) can move around the world with “Mr. Fix von Bickenbach” in 77 days.
-Visitors can play dress-up in the museum theatre room and re-enact stories from the Struwwelpeter book on stage.
+Older visitors and kids can travel around the world with “Mr. Fix von Bickenbach” in 77 days – take that, Phileas Fogg!
+Visitors can play dress-up in the museum theater room and re-enact stories from the Struwwelpeter book on stage.